The Camp @ Steam Hollow

 July 21- August 3, 2019

 Located at the junction of Alder Brook and the North Branch of the Middlebury River in Ripton, Steam Hollow is 75 acres is full of woodlands, hiking trails, wetlands, beaver dams and a swimming pond.
-Facilities include a dining house, a music studio, a woodshop, outdoor cooking facilities, the “Yertle” —camp support cabin, volleyball, horseshoes and plenty of cozy nooks to get away from the bustling daily camp life.
 The camp is “off-grid” - powered by a solar array.
-We will be sleeping in tents and yurts and truly able to immerse ourselves in camp life and learning each other’s stories - but we won’t want for any of the comforts that we need to make this an amazing 2-week adventure!
+We will be sleeping in tents and yurts and truly able to immerse ourselves in camp life and learning each other’s stories.
+We will be spending some of our time at this camp site, some time camping at state parks and some time on the trail.

 Ancient Technologies: fire, clay oven building, atl-atl making and throwing, bow and arrow making and shooting, blacksmithing.
 Campers will get a chance to work on a project of their choice (or do a little bit of all of it) during our morning workshops each day.